20 Feb Ski chalet holidays in Zermatt, a quality ski region in the Alps

 We went several times with a group of friends and we prefer to rent a ski chalet or apartment rather than going to a hotel.
 After a day of skiing a glorious moment is gathering around the fireplace with a glass of wine (the fireplace is always an essential requirement for us when looking for accommodation).

-Through Zermatt Apartment Rentals we rent the ski Chalet Turquino for 8 people (expandable to 10).
+Through Zermatt Apartment Rentals we rented the ski Chalet Turquino for 8 people (expandable to 10).
 A very cosy, modern and elegant duplex with chimnea.
 It has spectacular views of the Matterhorn.
 From there you can walk to the Klein Matterhorn ski lift although if you walk home in the afternoon, you have to make a climb.
 If you do not want to walk to the lifts, there is a busstop at 3 minutes walking from the house (analyze well to which lifts it takes you because there are several).

 The concept of renting your ski chalet holiday with catering